HunterXHunters/TM-XDR-Custom-Response-Integration-C2C/README.md

 4. If number of engines detected is > 4, we will now send the Suspicious Highlighted objects to Intezer Analze Sandbox environment.

 5. From sandbox results, script now checks for below use-cases:
-	Use-case 1:
+	# Use-case 1:
-	a.
-If risk score is good, this requires Manual Assessment as VirusTotal reputation is Bad but Sandbox analysis finds no suspicious indicators
+	- If risk score is good, this requires Manual Assessment as VirusTotal reputation is Bad but Sandbox analysis finds no suspicious indicators
-	b.
-If risk score if bad: Script triggers Vision One Threat Intelligence module and block below indicators in Suspicious Object Management:
+	- If risk score if bad: Script triggers Vision One Threat Intelligence module and block below indicators in Suspicious Object Management:
-		i.
-Domain
+		-- Domain
-		ii.
-URL and
+		-- URL and
-		iii.
-IP addresses
+		-- IP addresses
-	Use-case 2:
+	# Use-case 2:
-	c.
-If in case of Short-lived URLs: The URL you entered seems to be offline and analysis of offline URLs is currently unsupported.
+	- If in case of Short-lived URLs: The URL you entered seems to be offline and analysis of offline URLs is currently unsupported.
 Script triggers Vision One Threat Intelligence module and block below indicators in Suspicious Object Management:
-		i.
-Domain
+		-- Domain
-		ii.
-IP addresses
+		-- IP addresses
 		Important: Malicious URLs tend to have a short lifespan.
 The fact that this URL is offline is highly suspicious.

 6. As part of Threat Hunting to discover un-detected entities to above discovered Highlighted objects and to this,
-	a. script constructs STIXs feed with suspicious domain.
+	- script constructs STIXs feed with suspicious domain.
-	b.
-Constructed STIXs feed gets auto uploaded to custom Threat Intelligence Reports and initates auto-sweeping task to detect all entities with observed indicator.
+	- Constructed STIXs feed gets auto uploaded to custom Threat Intelligence Reports and initates auto-sweeping task to detect all entities with observed indicator.